dotnet/crank/docs/setup_linux.md

 ### Continuous integration

-In order to restart and update the agent regularly, the follow cron job can be used.
+In order to restart and update the agent regularly, the following cron job can be used.

 - Edit the crontab file: